Skip to main content

 • character development

-• “Enjoyable RPG elements: fairly deep character development with stats and skills, not too overwhelming to grasp, yet not too basic to get bored quickly.”
+• “Enjoyable RPG instruments: fairly deep character development with stats and skills, not too overwhelming to get a hold on to, not too basic to get bored quickly.”

-• “At all points in the game, walking around will trigger conversations and banter between the characters, often commenting on the situation, what's around them, or providing background and character development, usually filled with humorous snark.”
+• “At all points in the game, walking around will trigger conversations and banter between the characters, often commenting on the situation, what's around them, or giving a bit of background and character development, usually loaded with a bunch of funny snark between them.”

 • monetization